Multiracialism: Brazil

-In line with this agenda, social status in Brazil was not exclusively determined by race; instead, it can be argued that an individual's social identity is more impacted by physical appearances in combination with class and cultural practices.
+In line with this agenda, social status in Brazil was not exclusively determined by race; instead, it can be argued that an individual's social identity is more impacted by physical appearances combined with class and cultural practices.
 By creating a third category in the ternary system, multiracial individuals were given more vertical social mobility than Brazilians of African descent.
 However, multiracial identities were further stratified, with the order of desirability being as follows: mamelincos (European and Native American), mulatto (European with either Native American or African), and catusos (Native American and African); wherein mamelincos and mulatto identities had more opportunities for mobility than those of catusos heritage.

 Further effects of the ternary system are seen in how Brazilian slave holders incorporated the population of Freed Coloreds, typically mulattos, as enforcers of the racial hierarchy.
-By buying into the enforcement of the status quo, multiracial individuals were emplacing themselves in this system—both as superior to black Brazilians and complacent as second-class citizens to white Brazilians.
+By buying into the enforcement of the status quo, multiracial individuals were emplacing themselves in this system, both as superior to black Brazilians and complacent as second-class citizens to white Brazilians.
 This is further explained through the “mulatto escape hatch”, wherein individuals who were visibility of mixed heritage would be granted situational permission to identify as white due to their talents and assets such as education level or learned skills.
-By employing this social strategy in the context of the ternary system, Brazilian elites were able to keep the most outspoken and skilled multiracial individuals from critiquing the unequal status quo.
-Due to the operation of this racialized system, it became favorable for Brazilians to present themselves as belonging to Native American or European heritages while simultaneously distancing themselves from African descendancy.
+By employing this social strategy in the context of the ternary system, Brazilian elites could keep the most outspoken and skilled multiracial individuals from critiquing the unequal status quo.
+Due to the operation of this racialized system, it became favorable for Brazilians to present themselves as belonging to Native American or European heritages while simultaneously distancing themselves from African descent.

-Identity formation in Brazil although deeply rooted in the nation's colonial past has and continues to be confronted and changed.
-Evidence of this is seen in the 1970s through Brazil's Black Movement, as well as the counter movement in 2001 known as Brazil's Multiracial Movement.
-These incidents among other modern developments in Brazilian politics have led to the shifting of racial discourse in the nation.
+Although deeply rooted in the nation's colonial past, identity formation in Brazil has and continues to be confronted and changed.
+Evidence of this is seen in the 1970s through Brazil's Black Movement, and the counter movement in 2001 known as Brazil's Multiracial Movement.
+These incidents, among other modern developments in Brazilian politics, have shifted racial discourse in the nation.